How to run the Polyglot Code Scanner

 Usually you will just run:

-"--coupling" - enables temporal coupling.
+--coupling - enables temporal coupling.
 This can be very very slow to calculate - if you don't want it, don't specify this option!
-TODO: link to temporal coupling explanation
+See the temporal coupling page for more.

 See Data Format for a description of the output JSON file format.